all about wvs

 The answer is simple - doughnuts.
 These padded fabric rings are attached to the wooden yoke, stopping it from rubbing on existing wounds and preventing new ones from forming.

-neck wounds
+Neck wounds

-eva is 10 years old and lives with her 4 sisters and 3 brothers in northern Tanzania, Africa.
+Eva is 10 years old and lives with her 4 sisters and 3 brothers in northern Tanzania, Africa.
 She likes to go to school to learn about new things and her favourite subjects are Maths and Science.
 Her best friend is Neema.
 Her family live in the countryside, and she likes to help her mother fetch water from the local well, wash dishes and help her clean the house.
 She also loves playing ball with her friends.

 Eva’s family own 3 donkeys and Eva takes care of them by helping to take them to grazing points to feed and have water, and then to bring them home to the safety of their shelter at night.
 She says she likes the donkeys very much as they have helped her family build their house by carrying stones for the foundations, and bricks for the walls.
 She also likes cows, sheep and goats.